-It is one of the sweeteners most used by the food industry: sweeteners for coffee, yoghurts, drinks, cookies, … it’s everywhere and even if you read the label, you don’t know how much you’re ingesting because the amount is not discriminated.
+It is one of the sweeteners most used by the food industry: sweeteners for coffee, yoghurts, drinks, biscuits, … it’s everywhere and even if you read the label, you don’t know how much you’re ingesting because the amount isn’t discriminated.

 Yes, we can say that if you eat little you may not have any problems, but if you don’t know how much you’re eating and there are other alternatives, use the alternatives.

 – Sucralose or E955